Direct Fisher Score Estimation for Likelihood Maximization: Theoretical Analysis

 where \(\tilde{\ell}(\theta_t;\mathbf{x}) \;=\; \log \int p\bigl(\mathbf{x} \mid \theta\bigr)\,q\bigl(\theta \mid \theta_t\bigr) \,d\theta\) and \( p(\theta \mid \mathbf{x}, \theta_t) \propto p(\mathbf{x} \mid \theta) q( \theta \mid \theta_t) \) is the induced posterior from the proposal distribution \( q(\theta \mid \theta_t) \)

 \end{theorem}

 Observe that the smoothed likelihood can be further rewritten as

 where \( L(\theta;\mathbf{x}) = p(\mathbf{x} \mid \theta) \).
-Thus, this is exactly the Gaussian smoothed likelihood function, except importantly that \emph{explicit evaluations of the likelihood \( L(\theta) \) were not used}.
+This is exactly the Gaussian-smoothed likelihood function, except importantly that \emph{explicit evaluations of the likelihood \( L(\theta) \) were not used}.
 Instead, our Fisher score matching technique only obtains samples from the model \( p( \mathbf{x} \mid \theta) \) for the FSM estimation.
-Hence, our method directly inherits many of the robustness benefits of the Gaussian smoothing approach while still being applicable in the SBI setting.
+Hence, our method directly inherits many of the robustness benefits of Gaussian smoothing while still being applicable in the SBI setting.

-Figure~\ref{fig:shifted-exp} demonstrates the effects of smoothing on a one-dimensional, shifted exponential likelihood model with a single observation.
-The true likelihood is zero for \( \theta \leq \hat{\theta}_{\mathrm{MLE}} \), and hence any gradient based optimization which is initialized beyond the boundary will be stuck in that region.
-However, using our smoothed likelihood (depicted with differing values of proposal variance \( \sigma \)), we are able to obtain a nonzero gradient even outside the nominal support, allowing us to successfully optimize the likelihood function.
+Figure~\ref{fig:shifted-exp} demonstrates the effects of smoothing in a one-dimensional, shifted exponential likelihood model with a single observation.
+The true likelihood is zero for \( \theta \geq \hat{\theta}_{\mathrm{MLE}} \), and hence any gradient-based optimization which is initialized beyond the boundary will be stuck in that region.
+However, using our smoothed likelihood (depicted with differing values of proposal variance \( \sigma^2 \)), we are able to obtain a non-zero gradient even outside the nominal support, allowing us to successfully optimize the likelihood function.

+We can also further view the FSM procedure as a form of Empirical Bayes (EB) \citep{morris1983parametric}, by interpreting the proposal distribution \( q(\theta \mid \theta_t) \) as a local prior centered at \( \theta_t \), which, together with the simulator model, defines an EB marginal likelihood function \( \tilde{\ell}(\theta_t;\mathbf{x}) \).
+Theorem~\ref{thm:gs} then shows that our Bayes-optimal FSM estimator is exactly the hyperparameter gradient of the EB marginal likelihood.
+Hence, this provides a complementary Bayesian interpretation of our FSM method in addition to the optimization viewpoint of Gaussian smoothing.